thespcrewroy/AuthFit/README.md

 * Get a better understanding of firebase and add more features based on that understanding
 * Add screen shots with instructions as a supplement to the videos and explain my app
 * Launch my app on the appstore and link it here
+* Make it a full fledge app with actual features
 * Improve readme quality by looking at other people's Readme's
 * Add Features:
     * Add a splash screen